stephenostermiller/Stack-Exchange-Auto-Editor/README.md

  - Corrects commonly misspelled words such as "untill" → "until"
  - Capitalizes commonly used technologies names and acronyms such as "javascript" → "JavaScript"
  - Fixes contractions with a missing apostrophe such as  such as "dont" → "don't"
- - Capitalizes the first letter of the title
- - Corrects all-caps titles
+ - Ensures the title starts with a capital letter but is not all caps.
  - Removes niceties such as "hello", "thanks", and "please help"
  - Removes "Edit:"
  - Replaces domains like `my-site.tld` with officially approved example domains like `my-site.example`
  - Applies code formatting to example URLs

+To minimize false-auto-corrections, these rules are markdown-aware.
+For example, spelling corrections are not applied inside code blocks or URLs.
+Each rule has a list of places where it should be applied.

 The rules are coded into the source code for the script.
 To change the rules, you would need to edit it.

-Each rule is applied to specific contexts within markdown.
-Most rules are applied in the title and in plain text, but not in markdown for code, links, or URLs.